bsmithTechtonic/React-js-Alpha-Scroll-Using-Ant-D/README.md

+Proof of concept for a simple React alpha scroller that uses Ant-Designs slider (https://ant.design/components/slider/) component.
+Since I could only find packages for React Native.

+Not as responsive as it should be, but this is only inteded for mobile breakpoints.

+If the decision is made to use this for production then improvements will be made.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>